TimoKats/pim/readme.md

     name: change-wallpaper
     schedule: '*/5 * * * *' # You can also have some good-ol cron strings :)
     command: ./change-wallpaper.sh

+  - run:
+    name: python-program # Without cron schedule, you can run this on command
+    directory: /home/user/code/python/
+    command: python3 main.py -d some_parameter

 ```

 ### Commands